dbt-labs/coalesce-22-inherited-project-refactoring-workshop/README.md

 **Live participants:**
 We're asking that you don't go hopping in to the walkthrough just yet!
-We'll be practicing our training together! :purple_heart:
+We'll be practicing our training together live! :purple_heart:

 ## Additional Helpful Links:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)